 But in the company of humans, I notice (and she’ll admit) her attention is not always with us.
 Part of her is always with the animals.
 To witness the wholeness of who Adine is, we have to follow her to them.

-Trailing behind her to visit the baby elephants, watching her feeding milk and dung to Mopane and Raekie, alongside the carers, standing in the background as she sits in front of one of the older rhinos to rub his chin… seeing her eyes close for a moment, in the peace and deep exhale of feeling at one with the animal heart before her, you understand her better, you understand life better, and you understand the work being done at Camp Jabulani and at HESC.
+Trailing behind her to visit the baby elephants, watching her feeding milk bottles and dung to Mopane and Raekie, alongside the carers, standing in the background as she sits in front of one of the older rhinos to rub his chin… seeing her eyes close for a moment, in the peace and deep exhale of feeling at one with the animal heart before her, you understand her better, you understand life better, and you understand the work being done at Camp Jabulani and at HESC.

 The work is conservation.
 But it’s so much more than work as we know it.
 It is life.
 It is purpose and meaning.
-It’s a human hand on a calf’s forehead, the air blown into an elephant’s trunk, the excited jog of a rescued rhino, the tears for the triumphs, and the discovery of another soul succeeding in making the world a better place.
+It’s a human hand on the skin of a calf’s forehead, the air blown into an elephant’s trunk, the excited jog of a rescued rhino, the tears for the triumphs, and the discovery of another soul succeeding in making the world a better place.